Working After Your Studies

 Tier 2 (General) visas

-After the closure of the Tier 1 PSW Scheme in 2012, the Home Office (UK Immigration and Visas) introduced new provisions allowing graduates to apply under Tier 2 (General).
+After the closure of the Tier 1 Post Study Work (PSW) scheme in 2012, new provisions allowing graduates wanting to work in the UK, to apply under Tier 2 (General) were introduced.

-Tier 2 (General ) is open to graduates with a UK Bachelor's or Master's Degree (or completed at least 12 months of a PhD) from a registered UK institution.
-The normal Tier 2 (General) requirments have been relaxed to allow graduates greater opportunity to apply.
+Tier 2 (General) is open to graduates with a UK Bachelor's or Master's Degree (or who have completed at least 12 months of a PhD) from a registered UK institution.
+The Tier 2 (General) requirements have been relaxed to allow graduates greater opportunity to apply.

-- Applicants must have an offer of a position from an employer who is a registered sponsor, with a salary of at least £24,300 (in most cases).
+- Applicants must have an offer of a position from an employer who is a registered sponsor, with a salary of at least £20,500.

 - Employers must provide applicants with a Certificate of Sponsorship (CoS)

-- Applicants must fulfil the maintenance requirement for the application.
-See the Tier 2 Policy Guidance.
+- Applicants must fulfil the maintenance requirement for the application

 Tier 1 (Graduate Entrepreneur)